John Alexander Dowie: City of Zion

-With a following of some approximately 6,000, he sought land north of Chicago and secretly bought a large amount of real estate.
-In 1900, he announced the founding of the city of Zion, 40 miles from Chicago: he personally owned all the property.
+With a following of approximately 6,000, he sought land north of Chicago and secretly bought a large amount of real estate.
+In 1900, he announced the founding of Zion, 40 miles from Chicago: he personally owned all the property.
 He established a theocratic political and economic structure and prohibited smoking, drinking, eating pork, and the practice of any form of modern medicine.
 He also established a range of businesses, healing homes, and a large Tabernacle.
 Followers from across the world descended on Zion.

 Zion has been characterized as "a carefully-devised large-scale platform for securities fraud requiring significant organizational, legal, and propagandistic preparation to carry out."
-To this end Dowie forced his followers to deposit their funds in Zion Bank.
+To this end, Dowie forced his followers to deposit their funds in Zion Bank.
 It appeared to be a registered entity but was, in fact, an unincorporated entity under his control.
-He also sold stock in an array of Zion's businesses which proved worthless.
-The entire structure of Zion was continually in debt, and eventually crashed as Dowie became increasingly senile and unable to handle his affairs.
+He also sold stock in an array of Zion's businesses, which proved worthless.
+The entire structure of Zion was continually in debt and eventually crashed as Dowie became increasingly senile and unable to handle his affairs.

-T.P.
-O'Connor, an Irish M.P. and journalist, wrote of Dowie:
+T. P. O'Connor, an Irish member of Parliament and journalist, wrote of Dowie:

-"the one incomprehensible element in the man's gigantic success is the personal luxury in which he lives, and his superb refusal at the same time to account for any of the sums of money entrusted to him.
+The one incomprehensible element in the man's gigantic success is the personal luxury in which he lives, and his superb refusal at the same time to account for any of the sums of money entrusted to him.
 His horses are worth a fortune in themselves; his carriages are emblazoned with armorial bearings; his wife is said to dress with the gorgeous extravagance of an empress.
 When he travels, hemmed round with a little army of servants, the prophet of humility and self-denial has a special train chartered, and whenever the spiritual burdens become too great a tax there is a delightful country residence belonging to him in which to retreat from the clamour and importunate appeals of the faithful.

 His wife and children left him.
 In 1904, he revisited Adelaide, Australia, but his efforts to conduct services were met with hostility.

-In 1905, he suffered a stroke, and traveled to Mexico to recuperate.
-While absent from Chicago, he was deposed from his business affairs by Wilbur G. Voliva, his chief lieutenant.
+In 1905, he suffered a stroke and traveled to Mexico to recuperate.
+While absent from Chicago, he was deposed from his business affairs by Wilbur Glenn Voliva, his chief lieutenant.

-Voliva and official investigators maintained that anywhere from $2.5 to 3.4 million of funds were unaccounted for.
-Dowie attempted to recover his authority through litigation, but he was ultimately forced to retire and accept an allowance, which was paid until his death in 1907.
+Voliva and official investigators maintained that funds from anywhere from $2.5 to $3.4 million were unaccounted for.
+Dowie attempted to recover his authority through litigation, but he was ultimately forced to retire and accept an allowance, which was paid until he died in 1907.
 Dowie is buried in Lake Mound Cemetery, Zion, Illinois.